cambridge-cares/TheWorldAvatar/web/twa-vis-platform/uploads/README.md

 ##### Dataset: Defining a group

 The `data.json` requires at least one defined data group.
 Each data group contains a number of parameters (detailed below), and can house multiple sub-groups to form a custom hierarchy.
+For initial visibility settings, we recommend implementing the `expanded` parameter instead of using any native layer visibility options, such as Mapbox's `"layout": { "visibility": "none" }`, to prevent unexpected behaviors.
+We recommend to implement this parameter for the nested group with layers, rather than at the root to improve initial user experience.

 - `name` (required): This is the user facing name of the data group.
 - `expanded` (optional): A boolean indicating if the starting state of the data group should be expanded.
 False to collapse the group.